franzbu/EnhancedSpaces.spoon/README.md

 ```

 Restart Hammerspoon and you are ready to go.
-You might additionally be interested in adjusting the amount and names of your mSpaces and the default mSpace, see above.
+You might additionally be interested in adjusting the amount and names of your mSpaces and your default mSpace; to do so see above.

 ## mSpaces

-The default setup uses 'modifier1' and the keys 'a', 's', 'd', 'f', 'q', and 'w' to switch to the mSpace on the left/right ('a', 's'), move window to the mSpace on the left/right ('d', 'f'), move window to the mSpace on the left/right and switch there ('q', 'w').
+The default setup uses 'modifier1' and the keys 'a', 's', 'd', 'f', 'q', and 'w' to switch to the mSpace on the left/right ('a', 's'), move a window to the mSpace on the left/right ('d', 'f'), move a window to the mSpace on the left/right and switch there ('q', 'w').

 Now, by pressing 'modifier1' and 'q', for instance, you move the active window from your current mSpace to the adjacent mSpace on the left and switch there.
-For moving the window without switching or switching without moving any window use the other keyboard shortcuts.
+For moving the window without switching or switching to another mSpace without moving any windows use the appropriate keyboard shortcuts.

-In case you would like to use another modifier key for dealing with mSpaces while keeping the original 'modifier1' key (which is used for various other tasks, as you will see in a minute) and/or change additional keys, add the following lines with the desired adjustments to your 'init.lua'; the example below shows my setup with CapsLock set up as hyper key with [Karabiner Elements]([https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/)):
+In case you would like to change the modifier for dealing with mSpaces while keeping the original 'modifier1' (which is used for other operations as well, as you will see below) and/or change additional keys, add the following lines with the desired adjustments to your 'init.lua'; the example below shows my setup with CapsLock set up as hyper key, for example using [Karabiner Elements]([https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/)):

 ```lua